 Bruxism is caused by factors ranging from stress to obstructive sleep apnea.
 Roughly eight percent of adults, and up to 30% of children, may clench their jaw and grind their teeth as they sleep.
 Sleep bruxism can produce a cluster of dental and non-tooth-related symptoms.

 Symptoms of sleep bruxism relating to your teeth include tooth sensitivity, tooth pain, loose teeth, chipped teeth, worn tooth enamel, flattened teeth, and damaged dental work.
-Other non-tooth-related symptoms of sleep bruxism are a pain in the neck, face, and jaw; temple-focused headaches that resemble earaches; problems opening and closing your jaw all the way; tiredness; and damage to the inside of your cheek from biting or chewing.
+Other non-tooth-related symptoms of sleep bruxism are pain in the neck, face, and jaw; temple-focused headaches that resemble earaches; problems opening and closing your jaw all the way; tiredness; and damage to the inside of your cheek from biting or chewing.

 Five key benefits of wearing a nightguard